getodk/docs/odk1-src/getting-started.rst

 #.
 Open Collect on your Android device.
 #.
 Open server settings
    (:menuselection:`⋮ --> General Settings --> Server`).
 #.
-Edit the server settings to connect to your Aggregate server or the demo server.
+Edit the server settings to connect to your Aggregate server or the sandbox server.

+   The URI for the sandbox server is ``https://sandbox.aggregate.opendatakit.org:8443``.

 #.
 Go back to the app home screen and select :guilabel:`Get Blank Form`, then select your form.